srikant-n/mern-auth-demo/README.md

 - Salted the password for security when registering with email and password.
 - Implemented Modal for changing photo
 - Implemented a dropdown menu at the top-right post login
-- Used Google OAuth sign in
+- Used Google OAuth sign in via http api

 [Demo Link](https://devc-my-unsplash.herokuapp.com/)